 10 of 12

 A red paint like Magnolia's By the Fireplace adds a richness that provides depth and coziness in a bedroom.
 This deep, rich shade feels both antique and timeless.
 It pairs well with other warm shades like beige and brown.
 It is an excellent choice if you want to add a bit of daring color to your room without overwhelming it.

 A cool color palette provides a tranquil, restful quality to a bedroom while keeping things light and airy.
 Farrow & Ball's Stone Blue is a saturated, medium-cool blue that creates an intimate feel in a bedroom.
 Pair it with cool, stark whites or grays for a breezy look that welcomes natural light.

 12 of 12

-Whether you have a lot of natural light or you want to create the illusion of a sunny bedroom, a shade like Behr's Bicycle Yellow is the perfect canvas for a bright, sunny palette.
+Whether you have a lot of natural light or you want to create the illusion of a sunny bedroom, a shade like Behr's Bicycle Yellow is the perfect canvas for a bright, cheery palette.
 This happy, medium yellow paint is bright without overpowering the rest of the room.
-It's lighthearted but still mature, and pairs well with warm white paints or lighter yellows.
+It's lighthearted but still mature and pairs well with warm white colors or lighter yellows.